Nissau96/alx-backend-security/README.md

     - A `BlockedIP` model was added to `ip_tracking/models.py` to store banned IPs.
     - The `IPLoggingMiddleware` was updated to check the incoming request's IP against the `BlockedIP` table.
 If the IP is found, it returns an `HttpResponseForbidden` (403).
     - A custom management command, `block_ip`, was created.
 It allows adding an IP to the blacklist from the terminal (e.g., `python manage.py block_ip 123.45.67.89 --reason "Spam activity"`).

+### Task 2: IP Geolocation Analytics
+- **Objective**: Enhance request logs with geographic data (country and city).
+- **Implementation**:
+    - The `django-ipgeolocation` library was installed to provide geolocation services.
+    - The `RequestLog` model was extended with nullable `country` and `city` fields.
+    - The middleware now performs a geolocation lookup for each request's IP.
+    - To optimize performance, results are cached for 24 hours using Django's built-in caching framework.
+An API call is only made if the IP address is not found in the cache.

+### Task 3: Rate Limiting by IP
+- **Objective**: Implement rate limiting to prevent brute-force attacks and service abuse.
+- **Implementation**:
+    - The `django-ratelimit` library was installed and its middleware was added to `settings.py`.
+    - A sample `sensitive_login_view` was created to demonstrate the feature.
+    - The `@ratelimit` decorator was applied to the view's `POST` method and uses a dynamic rate based on authentication status:
+        - **Anonymous Users**: Limited to 5 requests per minute per IP.
+        - **Authenticated Users**: Limited to 10 requests per minute per IP.
+    - If the limit is exceeded, the view automatically returns a `429 Too Many Requests` response.